 When you launch the

-main.lua file to viewing the results in the simulator are almost immediate.
+main.lua file to viewing the results in the simulator is almost immediate.

 When porting builds to more than one platform, you'll have to consider the variety of screen resolutions in both iOS and Android devices.
-A build is a compiled version of all your source code converted into one file.
-Having your game build configured for multiple platforms broadens the audience reach for your application.
+A build is a compiled version of all your source code that is converted into one file.
+Having your game build configured for multiple platforms broadens the audience reach of your application.

-For Mac OS, TextWrangler is a good one and free too!
-You can download it at http://www.barebones.com/products/textwrangler/download.html.
-Other text editors such as BBEdit at http://www.barebones.com/thedeck and TextMate at http://macromates.com/ are great, but you will need to purchase those in order to use them.
-TextMate is also compatible with the Corona TextMate Bundle: http://www.ludicroussoftware.com/corona-textmate-bundle/index.html.
+For Mac OS, TextWrangler is a good one, and it is free too!
+You can download it from http://www.barebones.com/products/textwrangler/download.html.
+Other text editors such as BBEdit at http://www.barebones.com/thedeck and TextMate at http://macromates.com/ are great, but you will need to purchase them in order to use them.
+TextMate is also compatible with the Corona TextMate Bundle, which is available at http://www.ludicroussoftware.com/corona-textmate-bundle/index.html.

-Apple's developer kit Xcode or the Android SDK is not necessary to download if you only want to use the Corona Simulator.
-In order to build and test your code on an iOS device (iPhone, iPod Touch and iPad), you will need to sign up as an Apple Developer and create and download provisioning profiles.
+It is not necessary to download Apple's developer kit, Xcode, or the Android SDK if you only want to use the Corona simulator.
+In order to build and test your code on an iOS device (iPhone, iPod Touch, and iPad), you will need to sign up as an Apple developer and create and download the provisioning profiles.
 If you want to develop on Android, you don't need to download the Android SDK unless you want to use the ADB tool to help with installing builds and viewing debug messages.

-In order to develop any iOS application you will need to enroll in the Apple Developer Program, which costs $99 a year, and create an account on the Apple website http://developer.apple.com/programs/ios/.
+In order to develop any iOS application, you will need to enroll in the Apple Developer Program, which costs $99 a year, and create an account on the Apple website at http://developer.apple.com/programs/ios/ by following these steps:

 When you have completed your enrollment, click on the iOS link under the section marked Dev Centers.

-If you are using Snow Leopard, scroll down to the Downloads section and download the current Xcode.
-If you are using Lion, you can download Xcode in the Mac App Store.
+Scroll down to the Downloads section and download the current Xcode, or you can download Xcode from the Mac App Store.

-Once you have fully downloaded Xcode, double-click on the
+Once you have fully downloaded Xcode, double-click on Xcode from

-/Developer.
-You will be asked to authenticate as an administrative user.
+/Applications/Xcode.
+You will be asked to authenticate as an administrative user:

-Aftr you have entered your credentials, click on the OK button to complete the installation.
+After you have entered your credentials, click on the OK button to complete the installation.
 You will see the following screen:

 When you have installed the Xcode developer tools, you can access the documentation by launching Xcode and choosing any of the items in the Help menu.
 Developer applications such as Xcode and Instruments are installed in

-/Developer/Applications.
-You can drag those following app icons to your Dock for convenient accessibility.
+/Applications/Xcode.
+You can drag these app icons to your dock for convenient accessibility.

-We just went through the steps of how to install Xcode to Mac OS X. By enrolling in the Apple Developer Program, you will have access to up-to-date development tools on the website.
-Remember that to continue being an Apple Developer you have to pay a fee of $99 annually to keep your subscription.
+We just went through the steps of how to install Xcode for Mac OS X. By enrolling in the Apple Developer Program, you will have access to up-to-date development tools on the website.
+Remember that to continue being an Apple developer, you have to pay a fee of $99 annually to keep your subscription.

-The Xcode file is quite large so it will take a bit of time to download depending on how fast your Internet connection is.
-When your installation is complete, Xcode will be ready to go.
+The Xcode file is quite large, so it will take a bit of time to download, depending on how fast your Internet connection is.
+Once your installation is complete, Xcode will be ready to go.